wufhex/PyDelta-PythonObfuscator/README.md

 * Name Refactoring: Refactors variable and function names to further obfuscate the code.

 ## Usage:
-PyDelta was intended to be ran in a browser but it is indeed possible to run it locally.
+PyDelta was intended to run in a browser but it is indeed possible to run it locally.

 ### Example Usage:
 ```py